zkonduit/formalbenchmarks/README.md

 We are interested in formal validator accuracy, speed, and memory usage.

+# Algebraicization and arithmetization

 # Licence
-Ecne, and many of the circom circuits are GPL-3.0, so this repository is also GPL-3.0.
+Many of the circom circuits reproduced or modified here (including circomlib and 0xPARC/circom-ecdsa) are GPL-3.0, so this repository is also GPL-3.0.